sparticvs/cvss2js/README.md

 function signatures to ensure that there is a drop in replacement (also, Aaron did a good job on the API design).

+# Requirements
+This project now requires a minimum of Node version 8.

 # Install
 ```js
 npm i cvss2js